WebOrigami/docs/src/content/pattern/interface.md

 }
 ```

-Some notes:
+Notes:

 - The [Symbol.asyncIterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator) reference is what is called a "well-known symbol" in JavaScript: a symbol that has special meaning to the JavaScript engine.
-In this case, the symbol lets you easily iterate over a graph node's set of keys asynchronously using a [for await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.
+In this case, using this symbol will let you conveniently iterate over the keys for a given graph node using a [for await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop.

 - The asterisk (`*`) before the `Symbol.asyncIterator` indicates that the function is a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator): a function that can be repeatedly invoked to return the next result in a sequence.
 The sequence can be potentially infinite in length.